Esperanto culture: Gufujo

-Esperanto speakers create a makeshift café (whether in a rented space or someone's home), using Esperanto coins or voucher-like items as well as real money to pay for food and drink.
+A gufujo is a makeshift café in a rented space or private home, in which Esperanto coins or voucher-like items as well as real money are used to pay for food and drink.
 Live music, poetry reading, or literature reading are usual activities.
-This custom arose in 1995 in order to contrast with the more usual custom of after-convention partying at a bar.
+This custom arose in 1995 as an alternative to the more usual custom of after-convention partying at a bar.

 Pasporta Servo

-An organisation called Pasporta Servo offers a free couchsurfing and homestay service, enabling cheaper and easier travel through a shared language.
+An organisation called Pasporta Servo coordinates free couchsurfing and homestays for Esperanto speakers, in which hosts and guests are encouraged to speak only Esperanto with each other.

 Food

-As Esperanto speakers are from all over the world, and families whose children speak Esperanto natively usually have parents from two vastly different countries, recipes incorporating elements from different countries are naturally born.
+As Esperanto speakers are from all over the world, and families whose children speak Esperanto natively usually have parents from two different countries, recipes incorporating elements from different countries are naturally born.
 Traditional foods are also enjoyed in settings where a native wouldn't normally mix or eat them.

 One cookbook is Internacie kuiri “Cooking Internationally” by Maria Becker-Meisberger, published by FEL (Flemish Esperanto League), Antwerp 1989, ISBN 90-71205-34-7.
 Another is Manĝoj el sanigaj plantoj “Meals from Healthy Vegetable Dishes” by Zlata Nanić, published by BIO-ZRNO, Zagreb 2002, ISBN 953-97664-5-1.

 Some Esperanto periodicals, such as MONATO, include recipes from time to time.